lmaccherone/Lumenize/README.md

 ## Contributing to Lumenize ##

+If you want to add functionality to Lumenize, you'll need a working dev environment.
+The following seems to accomplish that:

+Once Node.js is installed, you should be able to run a few node package manager (npm) commands.
+Install the following:

+* `sudo npm -g install coffee-script`
+* `sudo npm -g install coffeedoc-lm`
+* `sudo npm -g install coffeedoctest`
+* `sudo npm -g install jitter`
+* `sudo npm -g install nodeunit`

+Add the following to your ~/.profile file

+`NODE_PATH=/usr/local/lib/node_modules; export NODE_PATH`

+After edit, restart your session or use command `source ~/.profile` to activate the changes immediately.

-If you want to add functionality to Lumenize, add tests for your upgrades and make sure all test pass with:
+Once you have the above installed, add tests for your upgrades and make sure all test pass with:

 `cake test`